Guidelines for Research Using Immaculata Populations

 All research to be conducted at Immaculata University requires the initial review and approval of the appropriate dean(s), administrators, and faculty members.
 The following guidelines are to be observed regarding internal and external requests for research using Immaculata populations.

-1. The proposed study must be submitted with a brief, written request to the assistant dean for Academic Affairs (ADAA).
+1. The proposed study must be submitted with a brief, written request to the Dean for Academic Affairs.
 This request must be in the form of a letter that includes: purpose of the study, for whom the study is being prepared (institution, program and/or class), population(s) involved, projected timeline of the study, the benefits of the study for Immaculata, the faculty moderator for the study, design of the study, and student contact information.
-The ADAA will review the research request and determine its appropriateness for Immaculata University.
+The Dean will review the research request and determine its appropriateness for Immaculata University.

-2. Upon the request’s approval by the ADAA and to proceed to the next stage of approval to conduct the study, the student or researcher must submit to the Research Ethics and Review Board (RERB) a written protocol to conduct research using populations affiliated in any way with Immaculata University.
+2. Upon the request’s approval by the Dean and in order to proceed to the next stage for approval to conduct the study, the student or researcher must submit to the Research Ethics and Review Board (RERB) a written protocol to conduct research using populations affiliated in any way with Immaculata University.
 The research protocol and any materials to be distributed must be submitted along with documentation reflecting the academic affiliation of the researcher (i.e. a letter from the faculty moderator on letterhead from the University).